ruitvrs/COBRA-k/docs/model_io.md

 There are two formats, JSON and SBML, in which you can interchangeably load and save a COBRA-k model, both of which store it in an human readable way:

+!!! info "In case you have a MATLAB model"
+    COBRA-k cannot read a MATLAB .mat metabolic model directly.
+However, it is usually possible to save such a model as an SBML model, which can then be loaded by COBRA-k.
+E.g. you could use [COBRApy](https://github.com/opencobra/cobrapy) to do so as follows (thanks to Rui Tavares for this tip :-):

+    ```py
+    # Loading the MATLAB model using COBRApy
+    from cobra.io import load_matlab_model, write_sbml_model
+    matlab_model = load_matlab_model("your_matlab_model.mat")
+    write_sbml_model(matlab_model, "your_matlab_model_as_sbml.xml")
+    # ...and then load it as SBML in COBRA-k as explained below :D
+    ```

 ## 1. JSON

 Any of COBRA-k's dataclasses (see previous chapter), including Model instances, can be stored and loaded as JSON [[Wikipedia]](https://en.wikipedia.org/wiki/JSON) files.
 JSONs can be quickly saved and loaded tend to be easier to read and have a smaller file size than SBMLs.
-However, they are not interoperable with other program packages.
+However, they are not interoperable with other program packages so that, if you publish a model, you should always use the SBML format as it is the only widespread "standard" format.

 !!! note
     While some other constraint-based modeling packages also provide JSON as input and output format, COBRA-k's JSON definition is incompatible with their definitions.
 To use an interoperable format that works with virtually all packages, use the SBML format (see below).